Gender Masculine & Feminine

-used it as the name of a spirit in his play 'The Tempest' (1611), and one of the moons of Uranus bears this name in his honour.
-As an English name, it became more common for females in the 1980s, especially after it was used for the title character in the Walt Disney film 'The Little Mermaid' (1989).
+Means "lion of God" in Hebrew, from אֲרִי ('ari) meaning "lion" and אֵל ('el) meaning "God".
+In the Old Testament it is used as another name for the city of Jerusalem.
+Shakespeare used it as the name of a spirit in his play The Tempest (1611), and one of the moons of Uranus bears this name in his honour.
+As an English name, it became more common for females in the 1980s, especially after it was used for the title character in the Disney film The Little Mermaid (1989).

 classic youthful formal upper class natural wholesome refined strange serious nerdy

 American Horror Story characters, animals, biblical places, Disney characters, Disney princesses, felines, Kingdom Hearts characters, lions, literature, Mahoutsukai no Yome characters, moons, moons of Uranus, movies, princesses, Shakespearean characters, song titles, sprites, The Sopranos characters, top 10 in Israel